 - Credits may be reassessed at any point at the request of the student by emailing the Registrar's Office at onlineregistrar@gracechristian.edu.
-The student may be required to provide the course syllabus from the college or university where the course was taken. - Duplicate credit will not be granted.
-Credit will not be granted for two courses with significantly similar content.
+The student may be required to provide the course syllabus from the college or university where the course was taken. - Duplicate credit will not be granted for two courses with significantly similar content.